MilesCranmer/PySR/README.md

 ## Detailed Example

 The following code makes use of as many PySR features as possible.
-Note that in practice you may not want to run with all of these, but it shows the types of things you can do.
+Note that is just a demonstration of features and you should not use this example as-is.

 ```python
 model = PySRRegressor(